SSD2015/TeamTheFank/InformalUsecase.md

 - User and admin log out by clicking or tapping on log out button.

 ##UC4.Editing group description
-- PA: Organization
+- PA: team
-- The user organization have their own group page presenting the project.
-When the organization select edit, it go to edit description page and write their project description.
+- The team have their own group page presenting the project.
+When the team select edit, it will go to edit description page then write their project description.

 ##UC5.See the group's description
 - PA: User
-- Condition: User and a member of that group must exchange QR code each other.
-The other way is PIN.
+- Condition: User must have an achievement of the group that user want to vote.
 - User see the description by selecting group from the menu group list.

 ##UC6.Voting
 - PA: User
-- Condition: User and a member of that group must exchange QR code each other.
-The other way is PIN.
+- Condition: User must have an achievement of the group that user want to vote.
 - User select the type and then select the score from 0 to 5 to vote that group.
 User have to vote all type before submit.

 ##UC7.Re-Vote